 Cooling unit

 Where cooling units have been installed an additional cooling module has been installed above the MVHR unit located within the utility cupboard.
 The cooling module works by further tempering the supply air when the system is in summer by-pass mode.
-The user can set a target temperature on the controller (factory preset to 23°C) and the cooling module will modulate the level of ventilation and cooling achieve this temperature.
+The user can set a target temperature on the controller (factory preset to 23°C) and the cooling module will modulate the level of ventilation and cooling will achieve this temperature.

 In order to maintain the proper function of your cooling unit, it is important to check and service your filters regularly.
 It is recommended to check filters 3-6 months and replacing filters once a year.